brandon-nx/Smart-Campus-System/README.md

 # URoute

-A brief description of your project goes here.
-_Example:_
-This project is an in-building navigation and resource management app that supports booking, events, attendances, and more.
+A navigation and resource management app that supports booking, events, attendances, and more.

 ---